open-ephys-plugins/nidaq-plugin/README.md

 If you are using a different NI-DAQ device in your setup and can confirm it works and/or has issues, please let us know!

-The full module documentation can be found here: https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/1294630913/NIDAQmx+Source+Module
+The full module documentation can be found [here](https://open-ephys.github.io/gui-docs/User%20Manual/Plugins/NIDAQmx.html).